 The first step should be to select the right KPIs and – preceding a selection – generate those data that can be considered the most important for efficient operations on the MES shop floor.

-It is equally important to standardise the perception of activities on the MES shop floor.
+It is equally important to standardize the perception of activities on the MES shop floor.
 The focus should be on the information that helps to quickly assess progress.
 Among other things, the following should be monitored:

 - changes in the execution of production orders